 - The Science House enhances K-12 science and math education through hands-on, inquiry-based learning, serving 5,000 teachers and 35,000 students annually.

 - NC State has produced a significant portion of the nation’s African-American Ph.D.s in math and physics over the last decade.

 - College of Sciences disciplines produced NC State’s first female master’s degree recipient (Mary Elizabeth Yarbrough - chemistry, 1927), Ph.D. recipient (Patricia Anne Sarvella — biological sciences, 1956) and professor and department head (Gertrude Cox — statistics, 1940).

-- The college’s annual State of the Sciences event is NC State’s premier science education outreach program, introducing hundreds of scientists and science fans alike to the latest groundbreaking work in our disciplines.
+- The college’s annual State of the Sciences event is NC State’s premier science education outreach program, introducing hundreds of scientists and science fans alike to some of the most fascinating and dynamic people in our fields.

 Building partnerships for the